projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 I/O Clients
 ===========

-An I/O client is either a SOS userland application or a SOS kernel space module responsible for handling I/O access whose address falls in a certain range.
+An I/O client is either a Service VM userland application or a Service VM kernel space module responsible for handling I/O access whose address falls in a certain range.
 Each VM has an array of registered I/O clients which are initialized with a fixed I/O address range, plus a PCI